 We regularly survey our clients to make sure we are delivering value, and to get feedback on how we can improve.

 We always use independent organisations to ensure confidentiality and impartiality.
-Our most recent survey was conducted by The Beddoes Institute in early May 2014.
-Profile received a rating of 9.0 out of 10.0 for overall satisfaction levels.
+Our most recent survey was conducted by The Beddoes Institute in March 2020.
+Profile received a rating of 8.7 out of 10.0 for overall satisfaction levels.

 As well as this, we ask for feedback directly from our clients.
 Below is a selection of some of the comments we have received from clients about the services we provide.